PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_payandsign.md

 - **customerId** <span style={{color:" #7d8793"}}>String</span>

-  The payer's id in the merchant's system.Used to identify the payer's contracted entity within PAYBY.
+  The payer's id in the merchant's system.Used to identify the payer's contracted entity within Botim Money Business.

   Example value: user1233